Workforce Data Sources for Program Planners and Career Counselors

 Tools and Training to Access and Utilize Data Sources and Apply Data Effectively

 9. Quick Lesson Workforce Data Podcasts: ETA’s collection of 10 training modules on locating, selecting, using and applying data to your work.

-10. Using LMI for Serving Migrant and Seasonal Farmworkers: although developed for serving farmworkers, the same approaches to finding and using data as shown in these training modules are used in applying data to other programs and service delivery to special populations.
+10. Using LMI for Service Delivery: although developed for serving farmworkers, the same approaches to finding and using data as shown in these training modules are used in applying data to other programs and service delivery to special populations.

 11. Putting LMI to Work in Employment and Training Programs: tips for using data and making informed decisions based on the data.

 12. Navigating Online Career Exploration and Planning Tools: skills development roadmap for case managers and staff to follow in job readiness activities.

 - StateData: The National Report on Employment Services and Ou...

 - The State of Women in America: A 50-State Analysis of How Wo...

 - Projections Central - State Occupational Projections from th...